Finance and Accounting Interview Questions (FAQs)

 Credit Note – When a seller receives goods (returned) from the buyer, he prepares and sends a credit note as an intimation to the buyer showing that the money for the related goods is being returned in the form of a credit note.

-21. Additional 20 Bonus Accounting and Finance Interview Questions in our FREE! eBook
+21. Additional 20 Finance and Accounting Interview Questions in our eBook

 Get Full Version of eBook with 40 Question & Answers